SSWConsulting/SSW.Rules.Content/rules/book-developers-for-a-project/rule.md

 ![Figure: Appointments tracked from with Outlook desktop](Appointments tracked from Outlook desktop.png)

-Note: If using a separate Exchange calendar, it's highly recommended to login via Outlook Web Access (OWA) rather than loaing it up as a shared calendar in your Outlook Desktop client.
-This is because it handles multipe users much better this way, and will avoid synching issues.
+Note: If using a separate Exchange calendar, it's highly recommended to login via Outlook Web Access (OWA) rather than loading it up as a shared calendar in your Outlook Desktop client.
+This is because it handles multiple users much better this way, and will avoid synching issues.

 ### How to set it up